 Sturgeon Bay

-Set right on the coast of Lake Michigan, Sturgeon Bay is a small town full of fishing opportunities for those wondering where to fish in Wisconsin.
-Since this great lake is open for fishing 365 days a year, you can catch anything from rock bass to largemouth bass, smallmouth bass, yellow perch, catfish, carp, bullheads, gobies, white perch, white bass, and sheepshead.
+Set right on the coast of Lake Michigan, Sturgeon Bay is a small town full of fishing opportunities looking to fish in Wisconsin.
+This great lake is open for fishing 365 days a year, and you can catch anything from rock bass to largemouth bass, smallmouth bass, yellow perch, catfish, carp, bullheads, gobies, white perch, white bass, and sheepshead.
 Sturgeon Bay is also near Potawatomi State Park and is home to cultural attractions such as the Door County Historical Museum, the Door County Maritime Museum, and the Miller Art Museum.

 Green Bay